siddhesh21/react-eCommerce-stripe-app/README.md

+# Deployed e-Commerce App which uses *STRIPE* with COMMERCE.JS where you will get direct purchase mail, also has international shoipping additive functionality.
+# Check it out here --> https://project-ecommerce-6ef06.web.app

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).